kukuu/AGILITY/certificates.md

 Server Certificates -  Are basically used to identify a server. ...
 Whereas client certificates as the name implies are clearly used to identify a client to a respective user, which means authenticating the client to the server.
 Both SSL certificate (server) and client certificate encompass the “Issued to” section

-PKI - A public key infrastructure (PKI) is a set of rules, policies, and procedures needed to create, manage, distribute, use, store, and revoke digital certificates and manage public-key encryption. ...
+PKI - A public key infrastructure (PKI) is a set of rules, policies, and procedures needed to create, manage, distribute, use, store, and revoke digital certificates and manage public-key encryption.
 In a Microsoft PKI, a registration authority is usually called a subordinate CA.

-A secure server certificate (not to be confused with a personal certificate) -  Is a digital certificate issued to a Web server by a trusted certification service known as a Certificate Authority (CA). ... transactions between the server and client are encrypted.
+A secure server certificate (not to be confused with a personal certificate) -  Is a digital certificate issued to a Web server by a trusted certification service known as a Certificate Authority (CA).
+Transactions between the server and client are encrypted.

 ## SSL